 By the time I got to this cap, I’d already asked the questions raised here: what are those long strings for?
-Was it common to have a ruffle of finer stuff?
+(Not sure) Was it common to have a ruffle of finer stuff?
 (Yes.)
-Is this typical of the 18th C caps?
+Is this typical of 18th C caps?
 (Yes.)
 How do they make those minute hems and stitches?
 (Practice, practice, practice.)

 Anna Brown, @ 1750, wears a cap like this one.
 Its simplicity is echoed in her dress, neckerchief, and sleeve ruffles.
 Her cap is tied on with a simple white ribbon.
 Note how it sits back from her face, the ruffles fanning out but not actually gathered.
 Anna was from Massachusetts, and the clean and fine lines of her garments make me wonder if she is Quaker.